Depakote delayed-release tabletsPronunciation

 - Topiramate because the risk of high ammonium levels, brain problems, or an unusual drop in body temperature may be increased

-- Carbamazepine, carbapenem antibiotics (eg, ertapenem, imipenem, meropenem), hydantoins (eg, phenytoin), mefloquine, oral contraceptives (eg, birth control pills), or rifampin because they may decrease Depakote delayed-release tablets's effectiveness
+- Carbamazepine, carbapenem antibiotics (eg, ertapenem, imipenem, meropenem), hydantoins (eg, phenytoin), mefloquine, oral contraceptives (eg, birth control pills), rifampin, or ritonavir because they may decrease Depakote delayed-release tablets's effectiveness

 - Anticoagulants (eg, warfarin), barbiturates (eg, phenobarbital, primidone), ethosuximide, lamotrigine, methylphenidate, quetiapine, rufinamide, tolbutamide, tricyclic antidepressants (eg, amitriptyline), or zidovudine because the risk of their side effects may be increased by Depakote delayed-release tablets